AbdoCodesC/Bank-App/README.md

 ## Security Note

 This is a demo application and does not implement actual security measures.
-In a production environment, proper security protocols should be implemented, including:
-- Secure password handling
-- Data encryption
-- Server-side validation
-- Secure API endpoints

 # Modern Banking Application